illusion12321/orchestrate-php/README.md

     //     [title] => My Title
     // )
 } else {
-    // in case if was an error, it would return results like these
+    // in case if was an error, it would return results like these:

     echo $object->getStatus(); // items_not_found
     // — the Orchestrate Error code